grygy/pv217-microservices-materials/02/README.md

 ## Hints

-- See other methods in `FlightResource.class` for examples.
+- See other methods in `FlightResource.java` for examples.

 ## Further reading